Definitions and Examples of motion, movement, activity

 - 2Movement describes an act of changing physical location or position.

-- 3Activity refers to the state of being busy or engaged in a particular task or action.
+- 3Activity denotes the state of being busy or engaged in a particular task or action.

 Effective Usage of motion, movement, activity

-- 1Physical Exercise: Use these antonyms to describe different types of physical activities such as running, dancing, or swimming.
+- 1Physical Exercise: Use these antonyms to describe different types of physical activities, such as yoga, dance, or sports.

-- 2Productivity: Incorporate these antonyms in conversations about work or school to describe levels of productivity.
+- 2Productivity: Incorporate these antonyms in conversations about work or school to describe levels of productivity or engagement.

-The antonyms of nonmotion are motion, movement, and activity.
-These words describe the opposite of stillness or lack of movement.
-Use them to describe physical exercise, productivity, or scientific concepts such as states of matter.
+The antonyms of motionlessness are motion, movement, and activity.
+These words describe the opposite of being still or motionless and convey the idea of action, change, or movement.
+Use them to describe physical exercise, productivity, or creative writing.